storj/docs/app/(docs)/object-mount/getting-started/enabling-object-mount/page.md

 ## Enabling Object Mount in other environments

-For information on setting up Docker containers with Object Mount pre-loaded, automatically setting up a Object Mount Mount at boot, and other containerisation and HPC use-cases, see [Advanced Loading](../user-guides/advanced).
+For information on setting up Docker containers with Object Mount pre-loaded, automatically setting up a Object Mount on FUSE at boot, and other containerisation and HPC use-cases, see [Advanced Loading](../user-guides/advanced).